Our History

 Treasurer

-Lived in Burton for most of her life, Katrina is the most recent member of the committee.
+Lived in Burton for most of her life.
+Katrina has served as treasurer since 2022

 Secretary